splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 - Amazon Resource Name (ARN) associated with your external ID
 - AWS Identity Access Management (IAM) role for CloudWatch Metric Streams
-- AWS IAM role that enables Kinesis Firehose to write to an Amazon S3 bucket
+- AWS IAM role that activates Kinesis Firehose to write to an Amazon S3 bucket

 As with other connection options, Terraform uses the Splunk Observability REST API endpoints.
 See :new-page:`Integrate AWS monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>` for examples.